 Databases on Craft Cloud

-Craft Cloud supports multiple versions of MySQL and Postgres databases.
+Craft Cloud supports MySQL and Postgres databases.
 You will pick a database engine when creating a new Cloud project: if you are starting a new project, we recommend MySQL 8.0; existing projects should use the same engine and version used by their current infrastructure.

 Both engines support automated and manual backups via Craft Console.